telerik/blazor-docs/components/calendar/overview.md

 ## Creating Blazor Calendar

-1. Use the `TelerikCalendar` tag to add the component to a view, for example, `~/Pages/Index.razor`.
+1. Use the `TelerikCalendar` tag to add the component to a razor page.

 1. Configure the minimum and maximum allowed dates by setting the `Min` and `Max` parameters.